cetyler/github_pelican/content/python/2022-01-29-calculator_project_requirements.md

 The GUI will be an interactive terminal interface similar to the Python shell or like
 [pgcli](https://www.pgcli.com/).
-Due to how simple this program is, don't really need to do a long description on how I plan on implementing.
+Due to how simple this program is, I don't really need to do a long description on how I plan on implementing the GUI.

 ### API